• Thanksgiving Recipes

 Cheesecake Filling

 • In a stand mixer (or using a hand mixer), combine the cream cheese, sugar, and vanilla.
-Mix on medium-high until completely combined and the sugar is dissolved and not gritty, 2-3 minutes.
+Mix on medium-high speed until thoroughly combined and the sugar is dissolved, without any grittiness, 2-3 minutes.

-4 oz cream cheese, 2 tbs white sugar, ½ teaspoon vanilla
+4 oz cream cheese, 2 tbs white sugar, ยฝ teaspoon vanilla

-• Scoop the filling into 15 balls, about 1 tbs each and place in your parchment lined dish.
-You might have some leftover.
+• Scoop the filling into 15 balls, about 1 tablespoon each, and place on your parchment-lined dish.
+You might have some leftovers.
 Freeze cream cheese balls until firm.

 Sugar Rolling Mixture